Florek42/django_website/README.md

 Welcome to Finbook – Your Financial Companion!
 (The name is temporary)

-## 🚀 Introduction
+## What is FinBook?

-Finbook is a web application built with Django that serves as your personal financial companion.
-It provides features for tracking expenses, managing budgets, and gaining insights into your financial health.
+FinBook is an all-in-one financial application that aims to simplify various financial tasks and empower users with a suite of web tools.
+Whether you're budgeting, tracking expenses, or planning investments, FinBook offers a user-friendly platform for managing your finances.

 ## 💡 Key Features